ppy/osu-wiki/news/2018-05-16-performance-updates.md

 **Note that as these changes are applied, ranks may fly around a bit.** We are doing our best to alleviate the visual effect of reprocessing, but as this is the first time we've done this kind of operation in a while it is a learning experience – there's a lot of data to process!

-We begin this journey with the following changes:
+We begin this journey with the following areas of change:

 ## inactive players